Pre-training Vision Transformers with Formula-driven Supervised Learning: Introduction

-To improve FDSL methods, Kataoka~\textit{et al.}~\cite{KataokaACCV2020} used fractal geometry based on the assumption that fractals are a natural phenomenon.
-They found that the actual performance depends on the number of hyperparameters in order to create FDSL datasets.
-In the present work, we investigate the most influential factors for generating synthetic images from formulas and the possibility of using alternatives to fractals.
-We establish some basic guidelines that lead to better FDSL methods to avoid the iterative process of rendering and pre-training.
+To improve FDSL methods, Kataoka~\textit{et al.}~\cite{KataokaACCV2020} used fractal geometry based on the assumption that fractals are basic patterns found in nature.
+They found that the actual performance depends on the number of hyperparameters used to create FDSL datasets.
+For example, is an image's fractal geometry the only important factor in a formula-driven framework for image pre-training?
+We recognize that this is one of the key issues in pre-training of image recognition networks.
+In the present work, we investigated the most influential factors for generating synthetic images from formulas and the possibility of using alternatives to fractals.
+We established some basic guidelines that lead to better FDSL methods to avoid the iterative process of rendering and pre-training.

-In this paper, we enhance the performance of FDSL in the context of pre-training ViTs~\cite{DosovitskiyICLR2021}.
-We first test the following two hypotheses.
+In this study, we enhanced the performance of FDSL in the context of pre-training ViTs~\cite{DosovitskiyICLR2021}.
+Throughout the large amount of experimental results and their consideration, we tested the following two hypotheses.
 Hypothesis 1: object contours are what matter in FDSL datasets.
-Hypothesis 2: increased number of parameters affects performance improvement in FDSL pre-training.
-Preliminary study that led to these hypotheses are shown in Section~\ref{sec:preliminary_study}.
-Through the validation of these hypotheses, we generate an improved synthetic dataset that allowed us to pre-train ViTs with a higher accuracy than that of real-image datasets.
+Hypothesis 2: an increased number of parameters effects performance improvement in FDSL pre-training.
+The preliminary study that led to these hypotheses is described in Section~\ref{sec:preliminary_study}.
+In the visualization of ViT self-attention related to hypothesis 1, models were highly responsive to the object contours in fractal images, rather than iteratively complicated fractal patterns.
+In the use of hyperparameters related to hypothesis 2, the fully randomized parameters performed better than the restricted parameters in FDSL pre-training.
+Through the validation of these hypotheses, we generated an improved synthetic dataset that allowed us to pre-train ViTs with an accuracy higher than that of real-image datasets.
+We summarize the main contributions in this paper as follows: